|Cash Back Rating:||4.2 / 5|

 Things get especially interesting when you pair the Freedom Flex card with another card that earns Ultimate Rewards.
 You can transfer Chase points into a common pool from multiple cards that earn rewards in different categories, giving you a chance to maximize earning by using the card that earns the most on a given purchase.

-If you also have a premium Chase card like the Sapphire Preferred, Sapphire Reserve or Ink Business Preferred® Credit Card, you can get extra value out of the points you earn with the Freedom Flex by redeeming for travel through the Ultimate Rewards portal.
-The Sapphire Preferred and Ink Business Preferred both offer a value of 1.25 cents per point when you redeem for travel this way, and the Sapphire Reserve gets you 1.5 cents per point in value.
+If you also have a premium Chase card like the Chase Sapphire Preferred Card, Sapphire Reserve or Ink Business Preferred® Credit Card, you can get extra value out of the points you earn with the Freedom Flex by redeeming for travel through the Ultimate Rewards portal.
+The Sapphire Preferred and Ink Business Preferred both offer a value of 1.25 cents per point when you redeem for travel this way, and the Sapphire Reserve gives you 1.5 cents per point in value.

 Pairing the Freedom Flex with a premium Chase Ultimate Rewards card would also allow you to transfer points to one of Chase’s airline and hotel transfer partners and possibly enjoy even greater point value.